sedayesilyaka/sedayesilyaka/README.md

 - 👋 Hi, I’m @sedayesilyaka from Turkey
-- 👀 I’m interested in recommender system
+- 👀 I’m interested in python, recommendation systems, ML and deep learning.